MOV-AI/movai-flow/README.md

 ## Running ROS RViz

-> The recommeded setup is to have an NVidia GPU,  but still an integrated Intel GPU can also work with lower performance.
+> The recommended setup is to have an NVidia GPU,  but still, an integrated Intel GPU can also work with lower performance.

 ```bash
 xhost +local:docker
 bash ./scripts/movai-flow-rviz
 ```
 ## Running the Simulator
-First of all be aware that the Simulator is based on the containerized [Ignition Fortress](https://ignitionrobotics.org/docs/fortress) application.
+First of all, be aware that the Simulator is based on the containerized [Ignition Fortress](https://ignitionrobotics.org/docs/fortress) application.

-> The recommeded setup is to have an NVidia GPU,  but still an integrated Intel GPU can also work with lower performance
+> The recommended setup is to have an NVidia GPU,  but still, an integrated Intel GPU can also work with lower performance

 After starting MOV.AI Flow™, you can launch Ignition Fortress :